faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

     :width: 50%
     :align: left

-The isolability matrix shows how the fault isolability performance degrades, which is expected, if the residual generation techniques are limited to pure integration based methods.
-These isolability matrices gives a direct way to early evaluate possible isolation performance of the model and with the given measurements.
-Of course, these are structural results meaning that even if the isolability matrix indicate that all faults are uniquely isolable, it is not certain that this is realizable in the real application with a required detection and false-alarm probabilities.
-But is gives an important first indication on what is possible.
+The isolability matrix shows how the fault isolability performance degrades, which is expected if the residual generation techniques are limited to pure integration-based methods.
+These isolability matrices give a direct way to early evaluate the possible isolation performance of the model and with the given measurements.
+Of course, these are structural results meaning that even if the isolability matrix indicates that all faults are uniquely isolable, it is not certain that this is realizable in the real application with a required detection and false-alarm probabilities.
+But, it gives an important first indication of what is possible.

 .. _resanalysisdesign: